Virginia trio carries Cavaliers to first national championship

-MINNEAPOLIS - Virginia went to overtime to put away Texas Tech 85-77 and win the college basketball national championship Monday night at U.S. Bank Stadium.
+“If you learn to use adversity right, it will buy you a ticket to a place you can’t go to any other way,” Virginia coach Tony Bennett said.
+“I think (last year’s loss to UMBC) bought us a ticket to a national championship.

+“At the time, you wouldn’t have thought it.
+But you can’t go through the stuff no one has experienced.
+They had to deal with things, come together and tighten in a way — they were a joy to coach.
+Anything I said, it was, ‘Yes, sir.’
+They went after it.
+This was our united pursuit.”

-De’Andre Hunter scored 27 points, Kyle Guy added 24 and Ty Jerome finished with 16 for the Cavaliers, who won their first basketball title one year after being eliminated in the first round of the NCAA Tournament by 16th-seeded UMBC.
+De’Andre Hunter scored a career-high 27 points, Kyle Guy added 24 and Jerome finished with 16 for the Cavaliers, who earned their first-ever national title.

 Virginia claimed a 77-73 lead with two free throws from Jerome, and Texas Tech’s Brandone Francis missed a corner 3-point attempt with 33 seconds left in overtime.
 Guy soon was sent to the line, where he padded the advantage to 79-73.

-Virginia went 12 of 12 from the free throw line in overtime.
+Virginia went 12 of 12 on foul shots in overtime.

+“Coach said to us, ‘Run to the finish line, not the start line,’” Guy said.

 Hunter had earlier drained a corner trey as Virginia reclaimed the lead, 75-73, with 2:09 left in overtime.
 Guy previously made a pair of free throws for the Cavaliers to keep it a one-possession game.